ColasNahaboo/colas-bash-lib/README.md

 All these functions duplicate their code so that they are standalone and can be **copied individually**, unless clearly specified.
 It is an «anti-framework» approach.
 It is expected you will only copy the functions and the forms you are actually using into your scripts rather than loading the whole file as is (but it can be done).

-The non-trivial functions start with a `local -; set +xv;`  line that removes the **trace mode** when in the function.
+The non-trivial functions start with a `local -; set +xve`  line that removes the **trace mode** when in the function, with nearly no speed penalty.
 Thus when debugging a script by `set -xv` your log is not polluted by the internal tracing of these function that can be quite long when iterating on strings for instance.
+It also disables the `set -e` flag, just to be sure that these functions do not trigger spurious errors if you run your script with this flag.

-The functions pass `shellcheck`, and can be used with `set -u`, but may not work with `set -e`.
-If you use `set -e`, just change the `set +xv` statement at the start of functions to `set +xve`.
+The functions pass `shellcheck`, and can be used with `set -u`.

 ### library files